 A brief history of graphic design trends

-Memphis Style was in its high reputation in the postmodernism era to liberate from the soulless and good taste between the 1976s to 1988s.
+Memphis Style was a high reputation in the postmodernism era for liberating from the soulless and good taste between the 1976s to 1988s.
 Subcultures and anti-authoritarianism often influence this trend.
 New design movements focus on experimental works, production, distribution networks, mixed styles, irony, and provocations from this era.

-The more we dig the history, the more we know that trend is a constant evolution, not to mention graphic design.
-While the changes have many benefits to offer modern designers, it also comes with its own share of unique challenges, too, for us as a presentation agency to stay updated with seeking the trends.
+The more we dig the history, the more we know that trend is a constant evolution, not graphic design.
+While the changes have many benefits to offer modern designers, it also comes with their share of unique challenges, too, for us as a presentation agency to stay updated with seeking the trends.

 This is the reason why you are coming here.
 To make this list, we tried to comprehend what people look for in creative marketplaces and do research on several platforms like 99designs, Behance, and Dribbble.
 Without further ado, please take a look at the best PowerPoint presentation design trends 2021.

 Nowadays, social media platforms, print photographs, and mobile screens are rising, and people will undoubtedly deliver a presentation using those media.
 No wonder the 4:4 aspect ratio will be applied more often than before.
 Because 4:4 is more compact than 16:9, it fits well with the carousel or microblog format.

 To make 4:4, we should understand aspect ratios.
 It is a crucial part of the design because we need to upload images at different aspect ratios for other utilities.